Otwiine/QSAIR/README.md

 # GEO-DATA-ANALYSIS
-My work in Geo Spatial Data Analysis
+All my exercises involving work with GEO Spatial Data